 A new survey finds that responses to COVID-19 have speeded the adoption of digital technologies by several years and that many of these changes could be here for the long haul.
 During the pandemic, consumers have moved dramatically toward online channels, and companies and industries have responded in turn, The survey results confirm the rapid shift toward interacting with customers through the digital channels.

 Organizations have also been using the online video conferencing applications to hold company meetings and even parties and that also includes students taking classes online.
-These features are convenient for every form of technological device ranging from the mobile phones to laptops.
+These features are convenient for every form of technological device ranging from the mobile phones for call centres to laptops.
 Also, being able to binge watch programmes and shows on Television and playing games has also been some of the few ways technology has been able to keep people moving during this period

 This is a video documentary on how technology has helped a family cope during this Global pandemic.